IdkwhatImD0ing/EveOnlineTracker/docs/api/market-seeder.md

 Best overall items considering all factors.
 Use this for general market seeding.

 ### noCompetitionOpportunities
 Items with **no existing sell orders** in the structure.
-These allow 40% markup pricing.
+These allow tiered markup pricing (40-300% based on item value).

 ### bestIskPerM3
 Items with highest profit per cargo volume.
 Best for maximizing Jump Freighter efficiency.